-What is your New Year’s resolution for your business in 2011?
-December 29, 2010Posted by StrategicGrowth in email marketing, location-based technology, marketing strategies, Marketing-changing technology, mobile, Mobile Marketing, Social Media, Strategic Growth Concepts, Virtual Technology.
+What is your New Year’s Resolution for Your Business in 2012?
+December 11, 2011Posted by StrategicGrowth in Mobile Marketing, Social Media, Strategic Growth Concepts, Video Marketing, Virtual Technology.

 I had someone ask me today about their business, “If I could do one thing better, what would it be?”.
-As a business consultant, I am frequently asked some version of this question, but today it got me thinking that the start of a new year is probably a great time to pass along one of the answers to that question that I give to everyone who asks it of me.
+As a business consultant, I am frequently asked some version of this question, but today it got me thinking that the close of one year and the start of another is probably a great time to pass along one of the answers to that question that I give to everyone who asks it of me.
 Are you ready?
 Here it comes!

-Resolve for 2011 to fully embrace technology and to completely integrate it thoughout every aspect of your business; from your marketing, to how you work with and interact with clients and staff, to how you manage your administrative tasks and actually operate your business, etc.
+Resolve for 2012 to fully embrace technology and to completely integrate it thoughout every aspect of your business; from your marketing, to how you work with and interact with clients and staff, to how you manage your administrative tasks and operate your business, etc.

 What I mean by this is: integrate and take advantage of all the benefits that today’s technologies have to offer, including: webinars and other types of virtual events (including virtual environment events), social media, mobile technology (and I don’t just mean mobile marketing), cloud computing software options, video, email and any other type of technology that will help you increase efficiency, productivity, and profitability.

-Those that don’t choose to embrace technology will be left behind very quickly because 2011, I believe, will be a ‘game-changing’ year for how business is being conducted.
-If you continue to do business as you always have, you will very quickly become irrelevant.
+Those that don’t choose to embrace technology will be left behind very quickly because 2012, I believe, will be a ‘game-changing’ year for how business is being conducted.
+Mobile technology in particular is having significant impact on the way we live and the way we conduct business today.
+If you continue to do business as you always have, you – and your business – will very quickly become irrelevant.

 Think about your business in a new way, for example:

 - could mobile technology enable your customers to order and pay for your products or services via their cell phone?

 - can you use social media to interact with your customers and potential customers on a more in-depth level so you can be certain you’re providing the products and services they need?